Urea: Wöhler's experiments

-This was an organic compound was artificially synthesized from inorganic starting materials, without the involvement of living organisms.
+This was one of the first artificial syntheses of biological compounds from inorganic starting materials, without the involvement of living organisms.
 The results of this experiment implicitly discredited vitalism, the theory that the chemicals of living organisms are fundamentally different from those of inanimate matter.
 This insight was important for the development of organic chemistry.
 His discovery prompted Wöhler to write triumphantly to Jöns Jakob Berzelius:

 I must tell you that I can make urea without the use of kidneys, either man or dog.
 Ammonium cyanate is urea.

-In fact, his second sentence was incorrect.
+His second sentence was incorrect.
 Ammonium cyanate [NH4]+[OCN]- and urea CO(NH2)2 are two different chemicals with the same empirical formula CON2H4, which are in chemical equilibrium heavily favoring urea under standard conditions.
-Regardless, with his discovery, Wöhler secured a place among the pioneers of organic chemistry.

-Uremic frost was first described in 1865 by Harald Hirschsprung, the first Danish pediatrician in 1870 who also described the disease that carries his name in 1886.
-Uremic frost has become rare since the advent of dialysis.
-It is the classical pre-dialysis era description of crystallized urea deposits over the skin of patients with prolonged kidney failure and severe uremia.